George Washington Bridge: 1930s to mid-1950s

-The bridge was initially lit by 200 lights to provide warning to pilots flying at night.
-The Port Authority enacted a photography ban during World War II in the 1940s.
-Additionally, from May 1942 to May 1945, the lights on the bridge were shut off at night as a precautionary measure.
-After the war ended, the lights were turned back on, but the photography ban was upheld.
+In November 1950, workers began to tighten the bridge's suspender ropes after almost 20 years of being in place; the project was completed by 1951.
+New ramps onto the Henry Hudson Parkway were opened in late 1953, followed by the ramps with the Palisades Interstate Parkway in December 1954.
+In addition, the barrier system on the bridge was adjusted in mid-1954, and new navigational signs were added to assist motorists.
+In 1955, the lighting system on the deck was replaced.

-Lower deck
+Mid 1950s to mid-1960s: lower level and Approach modernization

-The completion of the George Washington Bridge's lower deck, as well as the construction of a new bus terminal and other highway connections near the bridge, were recommended in a 1955 study that suggested improvements to the New York City area's highway system.
+Construction of the lower deck, as well as the construction of a new bus terminal and other highway connections near the bridge, were recommended in a 1955 study that suggested improvements to the New York City area's highway system.
 The lower deck was approved by the U.S. Army Corps of Engineers.
 A Bergen County leader voted against the construction of the lower level in 1956, temporarily delaying construction plans.
 The New York City Planning Commission approved the George Washington Bridge improvement in June 1957, and the Port Authority allocated funds to the improvement that July.
 The $183 million project included the construction of the lower deck; the George Washington Bridge Expressway, a 12-lane expressway connecting to the Alexander Hamilton Bridge and the Cross Bronx Expressway (later I-95 and US 9); the George Washington Bridge Bus Station above the expressway; and a series of new ramps to and from the Henry Hudson Parkway.
 On the New Jersey side, two depressed toll plazas, one in each direction, were to be constructed for lower level traffic.
 Highway connections were also being built on the New Jersey side, including a direct approach from I-95.

 Construction of the approaches started in September 1958.
 Work on the lower level itself started on June 2, 1959, but work was briefly halted later that year because of a lack of steel.
 By February 1960, construction was underway on the lower level; the supporting steelwork for the future deck had been completed, and the sections for the lower deck were being installed.
 The George Washington Bridge's lower deck would comprise 75 steel slabs; each slab weighed 220 tons and measured 108 ft wide by 90 ft feet long, with a thickness of 30 ft.
 The construction of the slabs proceeded from either side of the bridge.
-The right-of-way for the George Washington Bridge Expressway had been almost entirely cleared except for the ventilation buildings for the 178th-179th Street Tunnels.
+The right-of-way for the George Washington Bridge Expressway had been almost entirely cleared except for the ventilation buildings for the 178th–179th Street Tunnels.
 The segments of the lower deck had been laid completely by September 1960, at which point workers started pouring the concrete for the deck's roadway, a process that took five weeks.
 The layer of concrete measured 4 in thick.
 Finally, the deck was paved over with a 2.5 in layer of asphalt.